kinson/LnK/README.md

 1) Start the Docker container
 2) Start the backend server
 3) Start the frontend web application
+4) Go to http://localhost:8080 to use the web application

 ### Stop the Server
 From the project root, run `make stop` to: